Welcome to Water and People course!

 Schedule and other practicalities

-The course starts on Tue 16th of April 2019 at 12:30; see more details in 'Schedule & practicalities' tab on the left.
-Prior the first lecture, a pre-assignment is required from all students (will be opened on 8th of April, once the final selection of students is made).
+The course started on Tue 16th of April 2019 at 12:30; see more details in 'Schedule & practicalities' tab on the left.

 1. Tuesdays' lecture-training sessions are compulsory and student need to attend to minimum five out of six of them, in order to pass the course.

 2. Due to the two public holidays, one lecture will most probably be held on another day, we'll agree on this during the first lecture - see schedule for more details

 Should you have any questions, please do not hesitate to contact the teacher: firstname.lastname@example.org